Join us on Sunday

 The 10.30 Gathering

 A lively and relaxed gathering for the whole family.
 Come at 10 for refreshments in the foyer and a chance to mingle with those leaving the 8.45.
-From time to time we have an ‘All In’ service where everyone stays together, but on a normal Sunday, our children and young people (up to 16) depart to their groups after about 15 minutes.
-In the adult congregation, we enjoy lively worship and share communion once q a month.
+From time to time we have an ‘All Age’ service where everyone stays together, but on a normal Sunday, our children and young people (up to 16) depart to their groups after about 15 minutes.
+In the adult congregation, we enjoy lively worship and share communion once a month.
 The sermon lasts for about 25 minutes, usually following a series.
 The service is streamed live on YouTube.
+If you don’t want to appear on the live stream, you should sit in the left most block of seats.

 Breathe from 6 to 8 pm